 - The team manager

-Each of them requires a different skill set, different levels of knowledge, have different position responsibilities and will bring different things to the team.
+Each of them requires a different skill set, different levels of knowledge, different position responsibilities, and will bring different things to the team.

 Presenters must be engaging.
 To be able to command an audience and keep their attention is key, so find someone who oozes confidence, and has the ability to deliver a presentation that is succinct and exciting.